-DLRCC also highlighted that ECRIPP should be cognisant of several concept proposals and development plans to improve public realm along the coastline.
+Several submissions proposed the continued importance of engaging with Wicklow County Council and Transport Infrastructure Ireland regarding any works which will impact the Bray/Greystones Cliff Walk to allow for coordinated works between Irish Rail and Wicklow County Council.
+DLRCC also highlighted that ECRIPP should be cognisant of several concept proposals and development plans to improve the public realm along the coastline.

-A submission noted it as essential that long-term protection works are undertaken and suggested that Irish Rail engage with the Dutch Authorities to learn about their experience of sea protection.
+One submission noted it as essential that long-term protection works are undertaken and suggested that Irish Rail engage with the Dutch Authorities to learn about their experience of sea protection.